RakshaChanekar/RakshaChanekar/README.md

 ## 🔹 Sentiment Analysis & Trend Prediction for E-commerce
 A machine learning-based project that analyzes customer reviews and predicts emerging trends in e-commerce platforms.

+## 🔹 S3 → RDS → AWS Glue Data Pipeline (Featured Project 🚀)

+A cloud-based ETL pipeline that processes CSV data from S3 and stores it in RDS with a fallback mechanism using AWS Glue.

+Tech Stack:

+AWS S3, RDS, Glue
+Python (boto3, pandas, SQLAlchemy)
+Docker

+Key Features:

+Automated data ingestion from S3
+Data insertion into RDS (MySQL)
+Fault-tolerant fallback to AWS Glue
+Fully containerized using Docker

 ## 📊 GitHub Statistics

 <p align="center">